Rohan29-AN/vanilla_pay_android/Readme.md

 ### Data Authenticity Validation

 Validate the authenticity of provided data using the `validateDataAuthenticity()` method:

+- `vpi_signature`: The signature extracted from the headers.
+- `body`: The data to be hashed and compared against the signature.

 ```java
 Boolean isDataAuthentic = vanillaPayInternational.validateDataAuthenticity(vpi_signature, body);